ibm-cloud-docs/Cloudant/guides/conflicts.md

 * Increasing inconsistencies in document content, because there are more and more conflicting documents.
 * Increasing database size, because all conflicting documents must be retained until the conflict is resolved.
-* Decreasing performance, because {{site.data.keyword.cloudant_short_notm}} must work harder in response to each and every request as it tries to identify the <q>best possible</q> version of a conflicted document.
+* Decreasing performance, because {{site.data.keyword.cloudant_short_notm}} must work harder in response to each and every request as it tries to identify the "best possible" version of a conflicted document.

 The following suggested practices might help you decide when to check for, and resolve, conflicts: